 North Carolina is known as a land of natural wonders.
-None more alluring than the cascading falls found in mountain towns, and there are plenty of waterfalls in NC to enjoy.
+None more alluring than the cascading falls found in mountain towns, and there are plenty of North Carolina waterfalls to enjoy.

 Nestled within the Blue Ridge and Smoky terrains are stunning feats of rushing waters sure to captivate.
 You can explore these beautiful bounties while traveling the Carolinas, here are our favorite waterfalls in North Carolina to check out!